 The Marvin Hamlisch Film Scoring Contest is a unique and innovative way to recognize emerging composers in the field of film scoring while honoring the legacy of one of the industry’s greatest composers.

-With over 600 composers from 57 countries participating, the 2016 contest is a truly global celebration of music in film.
+With over 600 composers from 57 countries participating, the 2016 contest was a truly global celebration of music in film.

-We’re looking for insightful music and film industry pros to help judge the contest and identify these talented rising composers.
+We’re looking for insightful music and film industry professionals to help judge the 2018 Marvin Hamlisch Contest and identify these talented rising composers.
 If you’re interested in participating, please apply below.

 Questions?
 Visit the FAQs below or contact us at firstname.lastname@example.org or 507-400-CINE (2463).